 A look at how long it takes to binge watch various popular cartoons, from "The Flintstones" to "The Simpsons."

 The Center for Scholars and Storytellers, a US/Canadian research group backed by UCLA, Toronto’s Ryerson University, and others, has released a study of children’s TV programming in the

 Batman and the “Batman family” dominate DC Comics and Warner Brothers’ superhero movies to a very high degree.
 However, things are quite different when it comes to television.
 Although Batman

 In the spring of 2016, I wrote about the major digital movie stores: Amazon, Vudu, iTunes, and Google Play.
 Given some major changes since then, I thought it was time for a new,

 A recent study by Reuters shows that there’s a split along generational lines for how news is obtained.
-Reuters’ survey reports that those over the age of 55, or Baby
+Reuters’ survey (PDF) reports that those over the age of 55, or Baby Boomers,

 Yes, it’s another infographic from Statista.
 This time, it concerns live TV programming.
 Despite the rise of DVRs and on-demand programming, Nielsen reports that live sports is the one area that&

 PBS Kids, the children’s programming block of PBS, will soon be getting its own 24-hour digital TV subchannel.
 PBS announced that sometime this fall on January 16, 2017, PBS Kids will